halvis82/wifi-site-blocker/README.md

 **Example:** Block YouTube when you're at home, but allow it at coffee shops.
 Block Instagram everywhere.

-Works system-wide across all browsers and apps.
-Can't be bypassed by switching browsers or using incognito mode.
+**System-level blocking** - Works independently of your browser.
+Blocks sites in Chrome, Firefox, Safari, Edge, and all other apps.
+Can't be bypassed by switching browsers, using incognito mode, or disabling extensions.

 ## Quick Start